nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 07 - The vi Editor.markdown

 ##

-16. Press the key-sequence as mentioned below:
+16. Use the key-sequence as mentioned below (along with explanation):

 	-	`:1`: Move to the first line in the text.